Fiscal year-end date (or financial year-end date/accounting year-end date) for

 – limited companies in Hong Kong: any date

-– unincorporated businesses in Hong Kong: 31 March
+– unincorporated businesses in Hong Kong: any date

 – companies in Mainland China: 31 December

 When you set up your Hong Kong company, it’s vitally important that you set the fiscal year-end date (or the financial year-end date/accounting year-end date) for your company.
 Unlike in China where every company has the same financial year-end date of 31 December, in the event you set up a limited company in Hong Kong, you are free to set your company’s year-end date.
-If you have an unincorporated business in Hong Kong, then the year-end date has to be set at 31 March.
+If you have an unincorporated business in Hong Kong, you are free to set your company’s year-end date as well.
 Choosing the right date for your company isn’t difficult but it’s important for you to understand the consequences before making a decision.
 So what year-end date should you choose?

 When you look at it from an accounting perspective, it’s a good idea to have the same year-end date of the holding company if your company is a subsidiary.
 This makes it easier for the accountants of both companies to prepare their individual and consolidated financial statements, and it makes things easier for the auditor too.
 As a result of this, your company will pay less accounting and audit fees.
 If your companies have different dates, then the accountant will need to prepare two sets of financial statements – one set using the date of the Hong Kong company and another using the date of the holding company for consolidation purposes.
 The auditor will also be required to audit both sets of financial statements which will lead to higher accounting and auditing fees.